shouya/thinking-dumps/lazy/README.md

                    (+ 1 (len (fval (λ (hd tl) tl) xs)))))))))
 ```

-In haskell, it's like using the `fix` combinator:
+In haskell, it's like to use the `fix` combinator:

 ```haskell
 Y (\f xs -> if (xs == []) then 0 else 1 + f (tail xs))